How to Get Into Marketing: Advice for Launching Your Career

 Where will your marketing career take you?

 Now that you’ve heard expert advice on how to get into marketing, you’re ready to take the first step toward launching your career.
-Find out more about where your marketing career can take you with our article “10 Common Entry-Level Marketing Jobs for Recent Grads.”
+Find out more about where your marketing career can take you with our articles " What Is a Marketing Technologist?
+A Closer Look at This Emerging Role" and “ 10 Common Entry-Level Marketing Jobs for Recent Grads.”

 1Burning-Glass.com (analysis of 443,924 marketing job postings, May 01, 2018 - Apr.
 30, 2019).